A2Amir/Anomaly-Detection/README.md

 * Advantages – No labelled data needed – Widely applicable
 * Disadvantages – Relies on the assumption that normal instances are far more frequent than abnormal ones

+In conclusion,the learning technique that can be used depends on the available data.
+If labelled data is available and  it is suﬃcient to assume that this data represents most of the instances that were given then supervised learning is the most suitable.
+Semi-supervised learning is used with advantage if it is easy to extract a great variety of normal instances.
+Unsupervised learning is the only possible alternative if none of the above is applicable.
  [1]: Victoria J. Hodge and Jim Austin.
 “A Survey of Outlier Detection Methodologies”.
 English.
 In: Artiﬁcial Intelligence Review 22.2 (2004), pp. 85–126.

  [2]: M. Markou.
 “Novelty detection: a review—part 2: neural network based approaches”.
 English.
 In: Signal Processing 83.12 (2003), pp. 2499–2521.